jkhatri01/anshulpatel25.github.io/personal_website/content/meetup/apache_zookeeper_talentica.md

 +++

-My meetup talk discusses about basics of how to achieve naming service, locking, synchronization, configuration management & leader election with Apache Zookeper.
+My meetup talk discusses about the architecture, configuration, scalability and management of Apache Zookeeper.

 <!--more-->